marmota-app/marmdown/README.md

 * Be able to parse documents that the first parser was able to parse into a similar structure

-Full compatibility with the first markdown parser is **not a design goal** - This will not be a drop-in replacement
+Full compatibility with the first markdown parser is **not a design goal** - This will not be a drop-in replacement.
+But we adapted the tests from the legacy parser anyway, to make sure that this parser supports the same use cases.
+[See "Legacy Tests]{@tutorial legacy-tests}

 [Read more about the design of marmdown]{@tutorial design}